Noriyuki Abe: the director who defined action shonen at Pierrot

-When we talk about great action TV sagas, the name Noriyuki Abe stands as a pillar of Studio Pierrot.
+When we talk about great action TV sagas, the name Noriyuki Abe stands out as a pillar of Studio Pierrot.
 His career is tied to franchises that defined a generation, such as Bleach and Yu Yu Hakusho.
-His approach doesn't just seek fights: it seeks for every blow to tell a visual and emotional story, relying on direction that knows how to leverage color and music to heighten tension.
+His approach seeks more than just fights: he aims for every blow to tell a visual and emotional story, relying on direction that knows how to leverage color and music to heighten the tension.

 Fluid choreography and control of narrative rhythm 🎬